-St Columban’s Pastoral Care Policy evolves from a number of key documents and principles.
+St Columban’s Student Wellbeing Policy evolves from a number of key documents and principles.
 As a Brisbane Catholic Education College, the local practice of pastoral care always defers to the governing body’s overarching policies and practices.
 St Columban’s local expression of Pastoral Care is expressed in the following Pastoral Board policy:

 Our commitment to the quality of community life is such that all members recognise that parents, families, community agencies and Church seek to be partners with the college in fostering the growth of our young people.
 The process is reciprocal: students no less than teachers are encouraged to exercise a pastoral ministry for one another and all others within the community.